Come Aboard! Traditional to Crazy Cool Narrowboat Interiors

 The Future of Narrowboat Design

-Now, this boat’s more James Bond Villain!
-It’s called the “Orca” because the designer used whales as inspiration.
-It rethinks the narrowboat in almost every aspect, appealing to the new generation that will cruise the inland waterways, keeping narrowboating alive.
+The designer used whales as inspiration.
+It rethinks the narrowboat in almost every aspect, appealing to the new generation that will cruise the inland waterways and keep narrowboating alive.